quasarframework/quasar/docs/src/pages/quasar-cli/developing-ssr/ssr-middleware.md

 ## Middleware object parameter

-We are refering here to the Object received as parameter by the default exported function of the SSR middleware file.
+We are referring here to the Object received as parameter by the default exported function of the SSR middleware file.

 ```js
 export default ({ app, resolve, publicPath, folders, render, serve }) => {